dumaurier/february/_posts/2018-01-03-this-is-a-test.md

 permalink: '/posts/:year/:title/'
 ---
 This is some content.
 It's not good content.
 It's fine content.
 I mean, it'll do.
 Content ain't cheap these days.
 Take what you can get.
 Wow Bob Wow.

+Not sure why this happened but hey what can you do.